 You’ve been dreaming of a trip to Napa, you’ve been planning, you’re ready to go – but then the Oct 2017 wildfires hit, the worst fire in the history of California, and you think – should you come or should you cancel?
 And I totally get it.
-Napa is romantic, Napa is lush with vegetation and vineyards, is it still good after the big fires?
+Napa is romantic, Napa is lush with vegetation and vineyards.
+How is Napa Valley After the wildfires of 2017?

 Napa is strong, Napa is resilient, and the community is working together and will get through this.
 My heart goes out to those who lost their homes, their loved ones, their wineries…